bopavel/bopavel/README.md

 <summary>📖 <b>Origin Story</b></summary>
 <br>

-I've lived across continents, studied economics, business, and technology management, and worked across corporate strategy, technology commercialization, and emerging market analysis - from consumer insights to climate-tech innovation.
+I've lived across continents, studied economics, business, management, and worked across strategy, emerging technology, and energy market analysis - from consumer insights to climate-tech innovation.

-Each experience reinforced a core belief: the gap between `what could work` and `what does work` is where interesting problems live, and my through-line is `how to make things scale`.
+Each experience reinforced a belief that the gap between `what could work` and `what does work` is where interesting problems live, and for this reason, my through-line is `how to make things scale`.

 </details>